scitran/client/Data-organization.md

 ## Data Containers (version 5.0.4 and later)
 The Flywheel database hierarchy matches a neuroimaging project.
 The top level is the user's group;  a group typically contains multiple Projects; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple Files.

-The SDK containers are **objects**.
+The containers are Matlab **objects**.
 Each object includes metadata about a Flywheel object, and has methods that perform useful functions.
 For example, you can

 * Display the container's metadata
 * Update metadata